Brienne of Tarth: A Feast for Crows

 At Duskendale, Brienne encounters Tyrion Lannister's squire Podrick Payne and allows him to join her.
-During her journey through the Riverlands she finds Ser Hyle Hunt, whom she knew from Renly's camp, and hires Nimble Dick Crabb as a guide (he is killed when Brienne encounters some of the Brave Companions).
-Brienne eventually arrives at the inn at the crossroads, where she meets Arya's former traveling companion Gendry, now helping shelter a group of orphans.
-The inn is attacked by another group of Brave Companions, and Brienne is forced to intervene to protect the children.
+During her journey through the Riverlands, she finds Ser Hyle Hunt, whom she knew from Renly's camp, and hires Nimble Dick Crabb as a guide.
+(He is killed when Brienne encounters some of the Brave Companions.)
+Brienne eventually arrives at an inn at the crossroads, where she meets Arya's former traveling companion, Gendry, now helping shelter a group of orphans.
+Another group of Brave Companions attacks the inn, and Brienne is forced to intervene to protect the children.
 She is grievously wounded by the outlaw Biter before the Brotherhood Without Banners arrives to kill the Companions.
-The Brotherhood takes Brienne, Podrick, and Ser Hyle Hunt (who had been following them) captive and presents them to their leader Lady Stoneheart, whom Brienne is horrified to realize is a reanimated Catelyn Stark.
-Stoneheart accuses Brienne of serving the Lannister's and forces her to choose between killing Jaime or being hanged.
-When Brienne refuses to choose, Stoneheart orders her, and her group hanged.
+The Brotherhood takes Brienne, Podrick, and Ser Hyle Hunt—who had been following them—captive and presents them to their leader, Lady Stoneheart, whom Brienne is horrified to realize is a reanimated Catelyn Stark.
+Stoneheart accuses Brienne of serving the Lannisters and forces her to choose between killing Jaime or being hanged.
+When Brienne refuses to choose, Stoneheart orders her and her group hanged.
 Seeing Podrick dying, Brienne screamed a word.

 A Dance with Dragons

-Brienne confronts Jaime at the Lannister camp at Pennytree, and entreats him to come with her and save Sansa from whom she thinks is Sandor "The Hound" Clegane.
+Brienne confronts Jaime at the Lannister camp at Pennytree, and entreats him to come with her and save Sansa, whom she thinks is Sandor "the Hound" Clegane.